Muhajir (Pakistan): 1988–2016

-After the 1988 General Elections, the muhajir nationalist MQM emerged as the third-largest political party of Pakistan, in alliance with PPP.
-Differences developed between the PPP and Muhajirs after dozens were killed at an MQM congregation by Sindhi nationalists, and the alliance fell apart in the wake of ensuing violence.
-In 1990 Pakistani general election MQM won 15 NA seats and 27% of the total vote in Sindh, but this time MQM lent its support to Nawaz Sharif's Islami Jamhoori Ittehad instead.
-In June 1992, a massive Operation Cleanup was launched to rid the city of terrorism but muhajirs was selectively targeted.
+After the 1988 General Elections, MQM, the largest Muhajir nationalist party to exist at the time (with more than 100,000 party workers), emerged as the third-largest political party of Pakistan, in alliance with PPP.
+Differences developed between the PPP and MQM after dozens were killed at an MQM congregation by Sindhi nationalists, and the alliance fell apart in the wake of ensuing violence.
+The MQM lent its support to Nawaz Sharif's Islami Jamhoori Ittehad instead.
+In June 1992, a massive 'Operation Cleanup' was launched to rid the city of terrorism but MQM was selectively targeted.
+The Party's political offices were shut down as scores of its workers were killed in extra judicial murders and shootouts, forcing to move its offices to London.
 After the operation ended, MQM staged a comeback and a second crackdown against MQM was carried out during the tenure of Prime Minister Benazir Bhutto, in which many associated with the party were killed.
-In protest against these military operations many muhajirs boycotted the 1997 Pakistani general election, and this resulted in MQM winning only 12 NA seats and 20% of the total vote in Sindh.

-After the military takeover in 1999 by Pervez Musharraf, the muhajirs backed Pervez Musharraf strongly till his resignation in 2008.
-During Musharraf's era, many muhajirs lent their support to Muttahida Majlis-e-Amal and this caused a decline in the vote banks of other parties especially the MQM, which in 2002 Pakistani general election won 13 NA seats and 15% of the total vote in Sindh.
-But after Musharraf's fall from power, MQM again started to dominate Muhajir politics, and this became apparent when MQM swept 2008 Pakistani general election and 2013 Pakistani general election in Karachi and won 19 NA seats and 18 NA seats respectively.
-MQM cotinued to dominate the political scene of Karachi and Hyderabad until 2016 when it broke up into four factions and collapsed.
+After the military takeover in 1999 by Pervez Musharraf, the MQM backed Pervez Musharraf strongly till his resignation in 2008.
+Even after Musharraf's fall from power, MQM continued to dominate Muhajir politics until 2016 when it broke up into four factions and collapsed.

-2016–Present
+2016–present

-Amid a fractured MQM, the populist leader Imran Khan's PTI started to dominate Karachi's politics with a multiethnic support base from all walks of life, including the Muhajirs mainly from upper-middle and middle class, while lower-middle class muhajirs turned to Tehreek-e-Labbaik Pakistan.
-Despite tough opposition from PPP and TLP, PTI managed to bag the popular vote en masses during the 2018 Pakistani general elections, though with a lower voter turnout which was believed to be a result of Altaf Hussain's election boycott.
-PTI continued to win elections held in muhajir areas till 2022, but in 2023, after the merger of the MQM factions under the banner of MQM-P, MQM staged a comeback into Muhajir politics.
-In 2023 Karachi local government elections MQM-P's boycott resulted in very low voter turnouts in the Muhajir dominated areas of Karachi, especially Karachi Central District.
+Amid a fractured MQM, the populist leader Imran Khan's PTI started to dominate Karachi's politics with a multiethnic support base from all walks of life, including the Muhajirs mainly from upper-middle and middle class, while lower-middle class Muhajirs turned to Tehreek-e-Labbaik Pakistan.
+Despite tough opposition from PPP and TLP, PTI managed to bag the popular vote en masses during the 2018 Pakistani general elections, though with a lower voter turnout.
+But in 2023, after the merger of the MQM factions, MQM staged a comeback into Muhajir politics.
+In 2023 Karachi local government elections MQM-P's boycott resulted in very low voter turnouts.